 The Kurt Lewin change theory or model can help a leader do the following three steps:

-- Make a radical change
+- Make a radical change (innovation)

 Summary of Kurt Lewin’s Change theory

-Lewin change model – Unfreeze – “ready to change”
+Lewin change model – Unfreeze – “ready to change.”

-Lewin change model – Change – “implementation”
+Lewin change model – Change – “Implementation.”

-A change process has to be viewed as an investment, both in terms of time and the allocation of resources: after the new organization and processes have been rolled out, a certain chaos might ensue, but that is the price to pay in order to attain enhanced effectiveness within the structure.
+A change process has to be viewed as an investment.
+This process is both in terms of time and the allocation of resources.
+After the new organisation and procedures have been rolled out, inevitable chaos might ensue, but that is the price to pay to attain enhanced effectiveness within the structure.

-Lewin change model – Freeze (sometimes called refreeze)- “making it stick”
+Lewin change model – Freeze (sometimes called refreeze)- “Making it stick.”